ankraft/ACME-oneM2M-CSE-mkdocs/docs/help/FAQ.md

 ## Database

 1. **Corrupt database files**
    In very rare cases, e.g. when the CSE was not properly shut down, the on-disk database files for TinyDB may be corrupted.
 The CSE tries to detect this during start-up, but there is not much one can do about this.
 However, a backup of the database file is created every time the CSE starts.
 This backup can be found in the *backup* sub-directory of the *data* directory.

-## HTTP
+## HTTP Binding

 1. **What does the error message "[Errno 13] Permission denied" during startup of the CSE mean?**
    This error is shown by the CSE when the http server tries to bind to a TCP/IP port to listen for incoming requests,